How to start your own business

 How can I finance my new business?

 Whilst you can start a business on a shoestring budget, many startups will require a cash injection to get started or to grow.
-There are lots of business finance options out there – from bootstrapping your business with your own savings, to taking out a start up loan from an organisation like Transmit Startups.
+There are lots of business finance options out there – from bootstrapping your business with your own savings, to taking out a start up loan.

 If you’re considering business finance, you need to find an option that provides the capital you need and provides affordable repayment options.
 Some common sources of business finance include: